coala/coala/docs/Getting_Involved/Newcomers.rst

 - your ``Pull Request`` gets accepted, and your commit will get merged into the master branch
-- your ``Pull Request`` doesn't, and therefore you will need to to modify it as per the review comments
+- your ``Pull Request`` doesn't get accepted, and therefore you will need to to modify it as per the review comments

 It's highly unlikely that your ``Pull Request`` will be accepted on the first attempt - but don't worry, that's just how it works.
 It helps us maintain